 The F grade does affect the cumulative grade-point average.

 The responsibility for finding out whether a course is required in an individual student's program rests with the student, not with the instructor of the course.
-Student's should review their program evaluation on CLAWS to ensure that courses apply to their program.
+Students should review their program evaluation on Self-Service to ensure that courses apply to their program.